cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 [encode the value into an mlog literal](SYNTAX.markdown#numeric-literals-in-mindustry-logic), a compilation error occurs.

-A name used for a constant cannot be used for a global or local variable.
+A name used for a constant cannot be used for a main, global or local variable.

 Unlike variables, constants aren't kept in processor variables, and their values therefore cannot be changed in compiled code.
 It also means that in the following code